jafbath/survivorProject/readme.md

 - Your back-end must be a Node, Express, and Mongoose API with at least 1 non-user models.
 No associations are required.
-- Must have Create, Read, Update, and Destroy functionality built throughout the app (i.e. You don't need full CRUD on every model, just full CRUD throughout your models where it makes sense).
+- You must have Create, Read, Update, and Destroy functionality built throughout the app (i.e. You don't need full CRUD on every model, just full CRUD throughout your models where it makes sense).
+- You must have a test for each of your routes.

 **Front-End Requirements:**